Fall Protection Safety Talk

 Try to keep cords out of sight and behind walls or furniture.
 Never have cords running across a walkway.

 Make sure you are wearing the proper footwear for the job you are performing.
 Open-toe shoes should never be worn on the jobsite.
 Shoess should have the proper traction and be slip-resistant.

 Proper lighting inside and outside of your work area should always be used.
 Never try walking in the dark.
 Steps and tripping hazards can be hidden if a room is dark or has a shadow this is why lighting is important.

-If you know of a potential problem, try to make sure there is adequate signage there.
+If you know of a potential risk that could lead to a fall but that cannot be immediately fixed, try to make sure there is adequate signage there.
 A sign indicating a step, a gap, uneven ground, or even loose rocks will call attention to the area and let others know to be more attentive.
-If you know the floor is wet even a wet floor sign can help others from potentially falling.
+If you know the floor is wet, a wet floor sign can help others from potentially falling.

-7. Ladders and Step Stools
+7. Ladders and step stools

 Use ladders and step stools with caution.
 Get someone to hold the bottom of the ladder when you are climbing.
 Never stand in a chair or on a desk or table to reach something.